marshaltudu14/AlgoTrading/docs/trading_llm_system_prompt.md

 - Price action aligns with indicator signals
 - Volume supports the move (when available)
+- Option chain data supports the directional bias (PCR, VIX, key levels)
 - Risk-reward ratio is between 1:1 and 1:5
 - Clear entry, stop loss, and target levels
 - Trade aligns with overall market trend when possible
 - Setup has either bullish or bearish bias suitable for CE or PE buying
+- VIX levels support the volatility expectations for the strategy

 #### Entry Point Selection: